awsdocs/amazon-ec2-user-guide/doc_source/ec2-mac-instances.md

 # Amazon EC2 Mac instances<a name="ec2-mac-instances"></a>

+**Introduction**

-Mac1 instances natively support the macOS operating system\.
-They are built on Mac mini hardware and powered by 3\.2 GHz Intel eighth\-generation \(Coffee Lake\) Core i7 processors\.
+Amazon EC2 Mac instances natively support the macOS operating system\.
+EC2 x86 Mac instances are built on Mac mini hardware powered by 3\.2 GHz Intel eighth\-generation \(Coffee Lake\) Core i7 processors\.
+EC2 M1 Mac instances are built on Mac mini hardware powered by Apple Silicon M1 processors\.
 These instances are ideal for developing, building, testing, and signing applications for Apple devices, such as iPhone, iPad, iPod, Mac, Apple Watch, and Apple TV\.
 You can connect to your Mac instance using SSH or Apple Remote Desktop \(ARD\)\.

 **Note**
 The **unit of billing** is the **dedicated host**\.
 The instances running on top of that host have no additional charge\.